TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-29-new-in-coding-standard-4-long-line-breaks-automated-and-3-legacy-prevention-fixers.md

 <br>

-## 2. 3 options to Configurable with Breakers & Inliners
+## 2. Choose Line Length to Match Your Display

 <a href="https://github.com/Symplify/Symplify/pull/747" class="btn btn-dark btn-sm mt-2 mb-3">
     <em class="fa fa-github"></em>
     &nbsp;
-    Check the PR #747
+    Check the PR #751
 </a>

 Do you prefer shorter or longer lines?